kapoorlab/Create_Slurm_Debian/README.md

 The following steps make the follwing assumptions.
 * OS: Debian GNU/Linux 11 (bullseye)
 * Slurm controller node hostname: slurm-ctrl
-* Non-root user: myuser
+* Non-root user: debian
-* Compute node hostname: linux1
+* Compute node hostname: kabru
 * Slurm DB Password: slurmdbpass
-* Passwordless SSH is working between slurm-ctrl and linux1
+* Passwordless SSH is working between slurm-ctrl and kabru
 * There is shared storage between all the nodes: /storage & /home
 * The UIDs and GIDs will be consistent between all the nodes.
 * Slurm will be used to control SSH access to compute nodes.